Draw Floor Plans on Paper

 If it hasn't come naturally to put in doors and windows as you do put them in how.

-Here's the pages available on paper based home design tools.
+Here's the pages available on hand drawing home design tools.

 The following pages might also be useful: Floor plan symbols, Blueprint symbols, Free Floor Plan Software